 I personally never used one as the temperature in my apartment is pretty stable all year round and I positioned the basking lamp the appropriate distance away from the top perch so things weren’t too hot or cool for my chameleon.

 Basking spots should be around 90 degrees depending on species.
-You can check this yourself using a thermometer like this, which has the added benefit of measuring humidity too.
-Your chameleon will also let you know it’s too hot by continuously opening its mouth or too cold by turning black.
+You can check this yourself using a thermometer like this, which enables temperture measurement of both the basking spot and ambient cage temperature.
+It also has the added benefit of measuring humidity too.
+Your chameleon will also let you know it’s too hot by continuously opening its mouth or if it’s too cold by turning black.

 You may feel you need a dimmer to make things easier though.
 I recommend experimenting with the distance of the bulb and checking the temperature in your living space is stable enough before investing in one.

-You can of course just buy the basking lamp I mentioned earlier that has a built in dimmer switch should you feel the need for one.
+You can of course just get the basking lamp I mentioned earlier that has a built in dimmer switch should you feel the need to have one.

 To sum up